History-Sync/NWO/README.md

-# Wood-County-History
+# Northwest Ohio History
-A virtual museum of Wood County History.
+A virtual museum of Northwest Ohio History.